- Project ID CORUS

 - Establish and clearly describe a concept of operations.
 Develop clear use cases for nominal scenarios and describe how losses of safety in non-nominal situations (e.g. contingency, emergency …) can be minimized.

 - Address drones operations in uncontrolled airspace as well as in and around controlled or protected airspace (e.g. airfields).

 - Develop a concept enabling safe interaction with all different classes of airspace users taking into account contingencies and emergencies, and making clear any assumptions about the volumes of traffic.

 - Examine non-aviation aspects, identifying key issues for society (e.g. safety and privacy, noise …) and offering solutions to ease social acceptance

 - Identify necessary services and technical development, quantifying the level of safety and performance required and proposing an initial architecture description.

 CORUS seeks to build a consensus and draw on information and experiences already available.
 The project activity is centered on 3 workshops that will be held with a wide base of stakeholders, allowing CORUS to build, refine and validate its concept of operations.
-The workshops are planned to be held in January 2018, June 2018 and January 2019.
+The workshops were held in January 2018, June 2018 and April 2019.

 The CORUS consortium recognizes that broad acceptance of the CORUS concept of operation is paramount.
 To this end, the project invites interested parties to join the “U-space Community Network”.
 UCN members receive information about the project advancement, provide input on a number of questions to guide the project work and are invited to attend the workshops.